sharanair29/tigerlab/README.md

 # Logging

 This application also uses Python's default basicConfig logging, to log events for the API.
 You can find these outputs in the logging.log file generated.
+Refer to this for tracebacks should there be any errors with the core API to import CSV files.

+# Tests

+To run tests:

+python manage.py test

+Logging is also implemented for tests, the output can be found in testing.log.